SpaceVim/SpaceVim/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)
 [![Doc](https://img.shields.io/badge/doc-%3Ah%20SpaceVim-orange.svg?style=flat-square)](doc/SpaceVim.txt)

-SpaceVim is a community-driven vim distribution that seeks to provide layer featur, escpecially for neovim.
+SpaceVim is a community-driven vim distribution that seeks to provide layer feature, escpecially for neovim.
 It offers a variety of layers to choose from. to create a suitable vim development environment, you just need to select the required layers.

 See the [documentation](https://spacevim.org/documentation) or [the list of layers](http://spacevim.org/layers/) for more information.